 The herbal mixture will be applied on the forehead.
 Pilis is known to improve inconsistencies of sleeping habits, blurry vision, eliminating excess wind, giddiness and tension headache.

-Tapel is used during the binding session to help in expelling wind, promote blood circulation and to discharge lochia naturally.
-Including in eases abdominal muscle tension and to burn excessive fats.
+Tapel cream is used during the binding session to help in expelling wind, promote blood circulation and to discharge lochia naturally.
+It also helps ease abdominal muscle tension and to burn excessive fats.

 Your Postnatal Self-Care Journey Starts Here

 Designed with high-quality mattress and foot support, as well as adjustable headrest and armrests for a safe and relaxing massage experience.
 Sturdy and secure massage bed that is foldable for easy storage.

 Get more from your postnatal massage with

 Speed up your postpartum recovery even further with our brand